spizzkid/CS-Java/README.md

 # practiceHub
 There are Java practice questiones.
-Solutions are in the fold.
+Solutions are in the folder.